 I started flipping through a proverbial rolodex in my head of people in my life who are either active or likely Trump supporters and wondering… would they care if someone (like the President) told me to go back to where I came from?
 Would they change their mind about Trump’s zero-tolerance immigration policies if I was detained or deported?
 Have I lived my life in such a way — or made an impact on those around me — so that people might set aside their political views and stand up for me if the worst should happen?

-This was a dangerous train of thought for someone like me, with a history of depression and self-isolating tendencies.
-Because — no, they wouldn’t.
-If they don’t blink an eye now as children are being separated from their families and humans are being kept in cages, if they still don’t believe Trump is racist when he refers to Baltimore as “a disgusting, rat and rodent infested mess” where “no human being would want to live”– then nothing I say or do will convince them to care.
+But if they don’t blink an eye now as children are being separated from their families and humans are being kept in cages, if they still don’t believe Trump is racist when he refers to Baltimore as “a disgusting, rat and rodent infested mess” where “no human being would want to live”– then nothing I say or do will convince them to care.

 I’ve been mourning the loss of friends and family members who I have to accept will never understand.
 But I realized that I can’t allow my grief to cripple me.
 Instead of wallowing, I’m going to channel that pain and use it as motivation.
 Instead of counting the number of people I can’t depend on, I am going to redistribute my energy so I can fully support true allies.
 People like my friend, Martha (pictured above) or Public Voices sisters, VISIBLE Magazine contributors, Diversity Chic besties, and organizations such as OutLoud Consulting, Dallas Truth, Racial Healing, and Transformation, and Union.

 Perhaps my purpose is not to change the minds of the opposing side, but to fight so people on ours can be heard.
 If others choose silence and complicity, I will take full advantage of the empty space- reclaiming and holding it for those who are willing to use their influence for good.